efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 I mean `data.motor1.stat.pos_error`  <-> `mgr.motor1.stat.pos_error`

-However one can specify other path in the data structure thanks to attribute of the Pydantic `Field`, we can use the node attribute to determine the node path inside a tuple :
+However one can specify other path in the data structure thanks to attribute of the Pydantic `Field`, we can use the node attribute to determine the node path inside a tuple or string with "." separated names :

 .. code-block:: python